stelzo/ros-dev-setup/README.md

 # ROS Development Setup

 This is a description how to setup my ROS environment.
-I make assumptions like ROS2 version and shell etc. based on my needs.
+I make some assumptions like shell etc. based on my needs.
 Don't just blindly copy paste the commands if you don't have the same environment.

 Python 3.12 now wants a virtual environment before installing anything with pip.
 I recommend using venv.
 ```zsh